Hope Street Family Center

 HSFC offers a variety of programs that fall into three major categories: (1) early childhood education, (2) family literacy, and (3) family support/home visiting.
 Many programs include more than one of these elements.

 - Early Head Start Program -- provides 152 low-income pregnant women and their families with children, 0-3 years of age, with family-centered services to facilitate child development, support parental roles, and promote self-sufficiency.
 Priority for EHS enrollment is given to children with special needs; women with high-risk pregnancies; parents interested in ESL or high school diploma/GED studies; and teen parents.

-- Child Development Center -- This licensed child care facility accommodates 46 children ranging in age from 6 weeks to 5 years, and primarily serves EHS families employed in the nearby garment and light manufacturing district or enrolled in LAUSD Adult Education Centers.
+- Child Development Center -- This licensed childcare facility accommodates 46 children ranging in age from 6 weeks to 5 years, and primarily serves EHS families employed in the nearby garment and light manufacturing districts or enrolled in LAUSD Adult Education Centers.
 Center hours are 7 a.m. to 6 p.m., Monday through Friday.

 - Early Childhood Center -- is another licensed, center-based childcare facility, co-located at Angelica Evangelical Lutheran Church in the middle of CHMC's service area.
 It accommodates 8 infants, 24 toddlers, and 24 preschool aged children, Monday through Friday, from 6:30 a.m. to 6:00 p.m. and it meets EHS/HS performance standards.